CyberLight/smlunit/README.md

 This is a simple and useful test framework, which use only SML.
 And you can write simple tests right now!
 Congratulation!

-How I can write tests?
+How can you write tests?
 ======================

 * You can separate tests from realization in separate files